linktohack/helm-stack/README.md

 # What
 Deploy your `docker-compose` `stack` with Helm.

-A lot of assumtion has been made of how you structure your stack file, I guess we need to find a way to normalize it (maybe can be found in the source of `docker`)
+A lot of assumption has been made of how you structure your stack file, I guess we need to find a way to normalize it (maybe can be found in the source of `docker`)

-See `./values.yml` for an (opinated) completed stack.
+See `./values.yml` for an (opinionated) completed stack.

 ## TL;DR (if it works)
 ```bash